emacs-lsp/lsp-dart/README.md

 ## FAQ

-* :grey_question: Emacs can't find my package, it keeps searching up until the dart root package folder.
+:grey_question: Emacs can't find my package, it keeps searching up until the dart root package folder.

-Configure projectile to find the package pubspec.yaml and set the folder as project root:
+:small_blue_diamond: Configure projectile to find the package pubspec.yaml and set the folder as project root:
 ```elisp
 (with-eval-after-load 'projectile
   (add-to-list 'projectile-project-root-files-bottom-up "pubspec.yaml"))
 ```

+:grey_question: `LSP :: No LSP server for dart-mode(check *lsp-log*).`

+:small_blue_diamond: Try to set the `lsp-dart-sdk-dir` to the Dart SDK dir instalation or if you are using Flutter, `<your-flutter-dir>/bin/cache/dart-sdk/`.